Dual in-line package: Variants

 EPROMs were sold in ceramic DIPs manufactured with a circular window of clear quartz over the chip die to allow the part to be erased by ultraviolet light.
 Often, the same chips were also sold in less expensive windowless PDIP or CERDIP packages as one-time programmable (OTP) versions.
 Windowed and windowless packages were also used for microcontrollers, and other devices, containing EPROM memory.
 Windowed CERDIP-packaged EPROMs were used for the BIOS ROM of many early IBM PC clones with an adhesive label covering the window to prevent inadvertent erasure through exposure to ambient light.

 Molded plastic DIPs are much lower in cost than ceramic packages; one 1979 study showed that a plastic 14 pin DIP cost around US$0.063 and a ceramic package cost US$0.82.

 Single in-line

-A single in-line package (SIP or SIL) has one row of connecting pins.
+A single in-line package (SIP or SIL package) has one row of connecting pins.
 It is not as popular as the DIP, but has been used for packaging RAM chips and multiple resistors with a common pin.
 As compared to DIPs with a typical maximum pin count of 64, SIPs have a typical maximum pin count of 24 with lower package costs.

 One variant of the single in-line package uses part of the lead frame for a heat sink tab.
 This multi-leaded power package is useful for such applications as audio power amplifiers, for example.